-F1 Impacts on ETP Species - Minimum Requirements F1.1 Interactions with ETP species are recorded. ts on ETP Species - Minimum Requirements Interactions with ETP species are recorded.
+E1 Impac ts on ETP Species - Minimum Requirements 1.1 F1.1 Interactions with ETP species are recorded.
 Yes F1.2 There is no substantial evidence that the fishery has a significant negative effect on ETP species.
 Yes F1.3 If the fishery is known to interact with ETP species, measures are in place to minimise mortality.
 Yes Clause outcome: PASS